 Tennis Girls – 5

-Note: Variations in team size due to unforeseen circumstances immediately prior to the event must be tabled at the Pre-Carnival Managers' Meeting.
+Note: Variations in team size due to unforeseen circumstances immediately prior to the event must be tabled at the Pre-Championship Managers' Meeting.

-5.1.6 For the purpose of identifying teams for State Carnivals, the numbers and colours are allocated as follows:
+5.1.6 For the purpose of identifying teams for State Championships, the numbers and colours are allocated as follows:

 1 – Sydney East – Red/White/Royal Blue